-French protesters angry about taxes scuffle with police
+French protesters clash with police in Paris; 63 arrested

-PARIS (AP) — Scuffles broke out between some French protesters angry over rising taxes and police for a third straight weekend, after small pockets of demonstrators built barricades in the middle of streets in central Paris and lit fires Saturday.
+PARIS (AP) — Protesters angry about rising taxes clashed with French police for a third straight weekend and dozens were arrested after pockets of demonstrators built barricades in the middle of streets in central Paris, lit fires and threw rocks at officers Saturday.

-Thousands of police were deployed to try to contain the protests on and around the famed Champs-Elysees avenue.
+French Interior Minister Christophe Castaner tweeted that “1,500 troublemakers” were around the Champs-Elysees avenue, outside a perimeter secured by police, who said that 63 people were arrested.

-Most of the protesters, called “yellow jackets” for the fluorescent vests they wear, were peaceful.
-But others mixed in with them wore black hoodies and piled up construction materials, including large plywood planks, in the middle of a street near the Arc de Triomphe, and set the rubble on fire.
+Protesters, including some wearing black hoodies, piled up large plywood planks and other material in the middle of a street near the Arc de Triomphe, and set the debris on fire.

-Police responded by firing bursts from a water cannon with backup from riot officers, who used tear gas on the protesters.
+Police fired tear gas to try to push back the protesters around the monument, and used water cannons near Champs-Elysees avenue.
+Some demonstrators responded by throwing large rocks.
+Thousands of police were deployed to try to contain the protests.

 Most Read Business Stories